APPLICATION STRATEGY 2017: Utah Sheep, Moose, Goat, Bison

-I have 0 rocky mountain goat points.
+I have 0 mountain goat points.
 What can I expect?

-Nonresidents have six hunts that they can apply for — all of which have at least one tag available to nonresidents that will go into a random draw.
-It’s likely that one unit, which is the North Slope/South Slope, High Uintas West Sept.
-12 – Oct.
-31 hunt, has two nonresident permits; one will go to the person with the most bonus points, the other will be randomly drawn.
+Nonresidents have eight hunts that they can apply for — all of which have at least one tag available to nonresidents that will go into a random draw.
 More bonus points give you a better chance statistically of drawing.
 The person with zero or one point won’t draw a maximum point permit, but since there is always a chance, you should apply.

 What can I do with 3 or 4 mountain goat points?

-Residents are in a similar situation.
+Residents are in a similar situation as they were with zero points.
 They will have better odds in this point range, but no chance at a maximum point permit.
 Pick units with a greater number of tags to maximize your chance of drawing or units that only have a few tags, but a smaller number of overall applicants.
 Review the nanny-only hunt option.

 What can I expect with 9 or 10 mountain goat points?

-Residents should check out the nanny-only Ogden, Willard Peak hunt.
-It is a good option and could possibly be drawn with as little as 10 or 11 points.
-According to the 2015 draw odds, hunters cannot even get close to drawing a billy tag in the maximum points pool until they acquire 12 to 13 bonus points.
+Once again, if you're serious about taking a mountain goat, but don't care if you take a billy or nanny, then residents should check out the nanny-only Ogden, Willard Peak hunt.
+It is a good option and could possibly be drawn with as little as 11 points.
+According to the 2016 draw odds, hunters cannot even get close to drawing a billy tag in the maximum points pool until they acquire 15 plus bonus points.
 Yet, once again, you can’t draw if you don’t apply.
 Review your point total, draw odds, and permit trends carefully before making your choice.
-Note that the units you could potentially draw with 12 or 13 points are extremely remote and rugged: North Slope/South Slope, High Uintas Central and North Slope/South Slope, High Uintas East.

 Utah bison breakdown

-Utah is among a handful of states with public land hunting for free range American bison, also known as buffalo.
-The Book Cliffs and the Henry Mountains unit hunts are for free ranging animals in wild terrain.
+Utah is among a handful of states with public land hunting for free range American bison.
+There are three units that allow bison hunting in Utah: Antelope Island, Book Cliffs (also includes Book Cliffs, Wild Horse Bench), and Henry Mountains.
+The Book Cliffs and the Henry Mountains units are for free ranging animals in wild terrain.
 Bison in the third unit, Antelope Island, are restricted from moving off of the 42-square-mile island by the surrounding Great Salt Lake.
 The Henry Mountains’ herd is considered to be one of the most genetically pure bison populations in the world.
 Trophy potential is as good as it gets on all three units.

 Current bison herd condition

-Bison hunts are any legal weapon hunts.
+Bison hunts are any legal weapon hunts (except for the new archery only Henry Mtns hunt from Oct.
+6 to 20).
 You can use a rifle, muzzleloader or even archery equipment if you choose.
 The Antelope Island hunt is a relatively easy hunt.
 Bison are easy to find and access.
 With a limited number of tags, the hunter can be selective with what bull they want to take.
 The hunt runs Dec.
-5 to 7.
+4 to 6.
 Since Antelope Island is a state park, they typically close the park to other visitors for one day to allow permit holders to hunt.

 The Book Cliffs units are divided into two: Book Cliffs and Book Cliffs/Wildhorse Bench.
 Both are hunter’s choice, which means that you may harvest a bull or cow.
-The Book Cliffs hunt runs from early November to early December.
-Bison should be at slightly higher elevations prior to deep snows and colder temps.
-The latter hunt occurs on the Book Cliffs/Wildhorse Bench and runs Dec.
-3 to the end of January 2017.
-Hunters should expect colder temperatures and bison potentially moving to lower elevations and cover.
+The two Book Cliffs hunt runs from Oct.
+14 to Dec.
+1 and Nov.
+11 to Dec.
+1 and the Book Cliffs/Wildhorse Bench hunt runs from Aug.
+1 to Jan.
+31, 2018.
+On the early hunts, bison should be at slightly higher elevations prior to deep snows and colder temperatures.
+On the later hunts, you should expect colder temperatures and bison potentially moving to lower elevations and cover.

 The Henry Mountains hunts are divided by dates and hunter’s choice/cow-only.
-The earlier hunts that run Nov.
-5 to Nov.
-17 and Nov.
-19 to Dec.
-1 are hunter’s choice, which means that either a bull or cow may be harvested.
+The archery only hunt runs from Oct.
+6 to 20.
+The earlier any legal weapon hunts that run Nov.
+4 to Nov.
+16 and Nov.
+18 to 30 are hunter’s choice, which means that either a bull or cow may be harvested.
 The two later hunts are cow-only and run about two weeks each in December.
 The later hunts are likely to be cold and much tougher hunts.
 If you harvest a bison, be prepared for the amount of work required to pack one out.
 They are very big animals.

 How to uncover hidden gem bison units